SPECIAL BIBLE STUDIES TUTORIAL FORMAT

 In my WRITING TUTORIALS, I help students gain expertise in writing coherent and focused texts that convey a well-defined perspective and tightly reasoned argument.
 My strategy is to work with students through the various stages of the writing process.

-Depending on a student's interests, and focusing on the area or areas they are weakest in, we work on just two or three of the areas listed below, instead of trying to cover the entire range of issue related to organization and focus in writing.
+Depending on a student's interests, and focusing on the area or areas they are weakest in, we work on just two or three of the areas listed below, instead of trying to cover the entire range of issues related to organization and focus in writing.

 My students learn to. . .